Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The initial stage of supervision begins with a thorough planning process.
 Internal Audit Unit of the company needs to do:

-- Identify areas that require supervision: SPI analyzes areas that have a high level of risk, have a major impact on business continuity, or have the potential for irregularities.
+- Identify areas that require supervision: SPI analyzes areas that pose a high level of risk, have a significant impact on business continuity, or have the potential for non-compliance.

 - Preparation of annual audit plan: Based on the identification results, SPI prepares an annual audit plan containing a list of monitoring priorities and their implementation schedules.